-Americans may well be more environmentally conscious and willing to support ecological causes, but not if it means making major changes in how they use their credit cards, according to a new national survey commissioned by CreditCards.com.
+Americans may well be more environmentally conscious these days, but not if it means making major changes in how they use their credit cards, a CreditCards.com national survey shows.

 A representative sampling of 1,005 adults from across the United States, including 816 credit cardholders, were asked to consider three scenarios in which their plastic could be used to advance environmental causes.
 In each case, more than half said they would not want to modify their credit card practices in a way that might be more ecologically sound, according to the national poll commissioned by CreditCards.com and conducted by GfK Roper Public Affairs and Media.